As I’ve talked about in many of my recent posts, building your email list is critical and should be the #1 task for your business.

 But with all these extra capabilities, there’s also a much higher learning curve.
 If you’re not technically savvy, I think you will find ClickFunnels a bit harder to get a handle on.

 You will also pay quite a bit more for ClickFunnels at $97 a month for the core features and $297 for Actionetics/Backpack.

-If you are purely interested in product for helping you collect more emails, then I still think LeadPages is the way to go.
-If you need something more powerful, then ClickFunnels is certainly worth looking at.
+If you are purely interested in a product for helping you collect more emails, then I still think LeadPages is the way to go.

 LeadPages vs ThriveLeads

 Thrive Leads is also another up and coming alternative to LeadPages.